 Five tips for outdoor event lighting

 If you’re planning an event this summer, the right lighting is essential.
 If you happen to be organising an outdoor event, lighting is still crucial, no matter how much you believe you can rely on natural light.
 Incorporating lighting trends to your celebration will take your event from ordinary to spectacular (and Instagram and Pinterest worthy).
 It can support interactive activities, help your guests feel safe or even reflect the chosen atmosphere of your event.
-Projected Image, leading suppliers of gobo lights in UK and Europe, are sharing their tips on choosing the perfect outdoor event lighting.

 Where are the lights going?